 - Buy from distributors.
 If Hasbro, for example, won’t sell to your company directly, find a distributor that will sell you Hasbro products.

-- Manufacturer your own products.
-If you want to sell handmade furniture, you could build your own inventory in your own workshop.
-There are many products you could create yourself, including digital goods such as software, ebooks, and similar.
+- Manufacture your own products.
+If you want to sell handmade furniture, consider building it yourself.
+There are many products you could create, including digital goods such as software, ebooks, and similar.

 - Use a contract manufacturer.
 This is a favorite among direct-to-consumer sellers.
-Many companies will manufacture a product for your business, which becomes the brand.
+Many companies will manufacture a product for your business.

 - Purchase used or bulk products.
 You can find excellent used items to sell, such as on eBay or classified ad sites.

 In each case, do some leg work.
 Some suppliers will want cash upfront.
 Others may require a business plan before extending credit.